 Your salary is determined by the area in which you live, your skill level and the business model of the owner.
 Some resources quote a beekeeper salary of $12 – $25 per hour.

-If you operate your own bee farm, in addition to maintaining your hives, you have to make business decisions.
+If you operate your own business, in addition to maintaining your hives, you have to make business decisions.
 Should you expand the apiary by getting more beehives?

 Then, you can decide whether or not to hold at that level or hire help.
 Do not keep more hives than you can manage.
 This only leads to unhealthy hives that are poor producers.